 Speaking of Killarney, why don’t you stop by the Killarney National Park to enjoy its majestic views?
 I particularly enjoyed the medieval castles and observing the wildlife.
-You can even challenge yourself to hike up Torc Mountain as part of your drive.
+You can even challenge yourself to hike up Torc Mountain as part of your 7 day Ireland itinerary.

 2. Wild Atlantic Coastal Drive